 And while it’s not the most towering of the bunch, the SpaceX Falcon Heavy is the most powerful booster of the 21st century.
 The rocket can launch payloads of up to 141,000 lbs.
 (64 metric tons) using two side boosters based on the company’s Falcon 9 engine and a central core.

-That gives the Falcon Heavy rocket 27 engines on its first stage to produce more than 5 million pounds-force (22,819 kilonewtons) of thrust at the launch.
+That gives the Falcon Heavy rocket 27 engines in its first stage, which will produce more than 5 million pounds-force (22,819 kilonewtons) of thrust at the launch.

 It is the equivalent force of nearly 18 Boeing 747 jumbo jets at full power.

-One bonus to SpaceX’s Falcon Heavy: It’s designed to be somewhat reusable.
+One bonus to SpaceX’s Falcon Heavy is that it’s designed to be somewhat reusable.
 SpaceX built the first-stage boosters to be able to return to Earth for land or drone ship landings.

 Soviet Union’s Mighty N-1 Rocket

 The colossal Russian rocket stood approximately 345 feet (104 meters) tall, had five separate stages, and resembled a huge, tapering cone about 55 feet (17 meters) wide at the base.
-During the launch, it weighed around 6.1 million pounds (2.7 million kg) and was meant to blast off payloads of up to 95 tons into space.
-And also to send cosmonauts to the moon.
+During the launch, it weighed around 6.1 million pounds (2.7 million kg) and was meant to blast payloads of up to 95 tons into space and send cosmonauts to the moon.

-But the N-1 rocket never successfully entered space, despite four tried launches.
+However, the N-1 rocket never successfully entered space despite four tried launches.
 It exploded during all four efforts between 1969 and 1972.

 The past Soviet Union did have other massive rockets in its space launch inventory.
 Like the enormous D-1E and D-1 modifications of the Proton used for the 1968 lunar probe missions and the 1971 Salyut 1 space station launch.
 Neither came near to the N-1’s towering size.